Common Orthodontic Questions

 If treatment looks like it may run past an estimated due date, there will be full disclosure and numerous conversations about this concern with the patient.
 We will fully explain why it may have taken longer than initially expected, as we strive to make sure that each patient has their goals and objectives met at Freytag Orthodontics.
 And, if you finish ahead of schedule, which frequently happens, we will all celebrate together!

 Braces can be removed very quickly.
 We simply squeeze the braces and they pop off the teeth.
 Usually, there is no discomfort, although some of the lower front teeth may be a little sore from treatment.
-After the glue is removed, impressions will be made for two set of retainers (two upper and two lower), and a new set of x-rays, including a panoramic x-ray will be taken to make sure that everything is healthy and in alignment.
+After the glue is removed, impressions will be made for your retainers (one upper and one lower), and a new set of x-rays, including a panoramic x-ray will be taken to make sure that everything is healthy and in alignment.
 You are then ready to go and flash your brand-new smile to your friends, family, and co-workers.

 It is our goal at Freytag Orthodontics to ensure that our patients enjoy their beautiful smile for a lifetime.
-In doing this, we offer free replacement retainers for life!
 Any orthodontic result relies on follow-up retainer wear.
 Retainer wear it is a lifetime commitment.
 Immediately after you get your braces off, your teeth may feel a little mobile and the retainers help keep the teeth in proper alignment.
-Our patients receive one set of retainers the day that the braces come off and a second set is given a few weeks later at a scheduled appointment.
+Our patients receive one set of retainers the day that the braces come off.

 No, fortunately not.